HesselM/rpicross_notes/06-xc-opencv.md

 ## Installation

-1. During the building process `rootfs` has been linked in python-config files.
+1. During the building process "rootfs" has been linked in python-config files.
 We need to fix this on the RPi
     ```
     XCS~$ /home/pi/rpicross_notes/scripts/sync-xcs-rpi.sh
     RPI~$ sudo nano /usr/local/lib/python2.7/site-packages/cv2/config-2.7.py